Reviews You Can Rely On

 What Features to Look For?

 Features such as a reverse switch and different speed ranges can be especially useful for longer jobs and consistent use.
 Other features, such as a keyless chuck, help accommodate different-sized bits quickly and easily.
 This is a subtle contrast on paper, but it makes a big difference in application when switching back and forth between drill and driver bits repeatedly.
 If the product is not keyless, it requires a tool to tighten or loosen.
-Most drills on the market today are keyless, but we suggest double-checking to avoid this inconvenience.
+Most drills are keyless, but we suggest double-checking to avoid this inconvenience.

 The clutch sets the torque level you require for your project.
 To help you not strip a screw or drive too far into the material you're working with, a variable clutch is the answer.
 The grip is another important aspect of a good drill that helps with proper hand pressure and accurate bit placement.
 A side handle is an added reassurance for those tougher jobs that require more effort from you.
 A good light can also help make things easier and safer, especially when working in small areas where overhead lights can't cut it.